Stationary states of an active Brownian particle in a harmonic trap: INTRODUCTION

 In spite of the above developments, the nature of the positional distribution of the ABP in the limit $D_t\to 0$ remains incompletely understood, in our opinion.
 It is, by now, well-established that this distribution changes from a Gaussian-like, concave-shaped (around the origin) form in the limit of small trap stiffness, to a strongly non-equilibrium, ring-like shape (in two dimensions) for very strong trapping.
 However, the nature of this transition remains ill-understood, and the mathematical form of the probability distribution which describes these active distributions is not obvious.
 With these gaps as our primary motivations, in this paper, we revisit the problem of ABP in an isotropic harmonic trap, with the goal of obtaining a deeper understanding of the non-trivial properties of the stationary states, and the transitions between them.

-We report significant analytic progress in obtaining a closed form solution of the Fokker-Planck equation for the position of the ABP, in the limit $D_t\to 0$.
+We report significant analytic progress in obtaining a closed form solution of the Fokker-Planck equation for the position of the ABP, in the limit of small $D_t$.
 This is achieved in two steps: (a) by constructing an {\it exact} Fokker-Planck equation for the particle's position after integrating out the orientation angle of the propulsion velocity, and (b) estimating the radial dependence of the moments of the above angle using symmetry arguments as well as by using a Gaussian approximation for the corresponding angular distribution.
 The closed form solution thus obtained agrees well with numerical simulations.
-Our results, both analytical and numerical, strongly suggest the existence of a continuous phase transition between two general shapes: (i) ``concave'' at the origin and (ii) ``convex'' at the origin, at a certain critical value of the trap stiffness.
-Furthermore, both the distributions have finite support and vanish identically beyond a certain radial distance $r_m$ from the trap's centre.
-While both are, in general, non-Gaussian, the concave distribution reduces to the expected ``active'' Gaussian form in the limit $\kappa\to 0$, in agreement with existing theoretical results~\cite{basu2019long}.
+Our results, both analytical and numerical, strongly suggest a continuous phase transition-like change between two general shapes: (i) ``concave'' at the origin and (ii) ``convex'' at the origin, at a certain critical value of the trap stiffness.
+Furthermore, both the distributions have finite support and vanish identically for $r>r_m$, where $r$ is the radial distance from the trap's centre and $r_m$ is an intrinsic length scale.
+While both distributions are, in general, non-Gaussian, the concave distribution reduces to the expected ``active'' Gaussian form in the limit $\kappa\to 0$, in agreement with existing theoretical results~\cite{basu2019long}.
 The angular distribution of ABP also undergoes a transition, from unimodal to bimodal, as the critical trap strength is exceeded.
 While the particles are predominantly oriented radially outwards from the trap's centre in weak (i.e., sub-critical) trap, they orbit around it for strong, super-critical trap strength.
 We also extend our simulations to three dimensions and observe a similar transition, but at a different critical value of the trap strength.
 For large $D_t$, our simulations reproduce the expected crossover to the equilibrium, Boltzmann form, as expected from general scaling arguments and physical intuition.

 The paper is organized as follows.
 In Sec.\ref{sec:level2}, we introduce and solve the general Fokker Planck Equation(FPE) for the dynamics of ABP confined under two-dimensional isotropic harmonic trap.
 In Sec.\ref{sec:level3}, we present and discuss the results from numerical simulations, for both two and three-dimensional traps, and include comparisons with our analytical predictions wherever applicable.
 We conclude by summarizing our principal results in Sec.\ref{sec:level4}.